darenmalfait/nerdfish.be/README.md

 ---

+Nerdfish is an Alias for my Freelance business.

 This repository contains the code for nerdfish.be.
-The website is built using NextJS with tailwindcss and tinacms as a CMS.
+The website is built using the app-directory approach for NextJS, tailwindcss for styling and tinacms as a CMS.
+It's structured as a mono-repo using turbo.

+It uses the app-directory structure for NextJS.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->